aamirkhan06/Counter/README.md

 # Counter
-Counter using html, css and javascript
+Counter using html, css, bootstrap and javascript